How to integrate Labeljoy into your data management software

 When the application is run the first time, it copies two files that are stored in its resource area:

 - Logistic label.mdb.
-An Access database file containing two tables: The LogisticLabel table used to hold the data that will be printed.
-The ISO3166 table which contains country data identifiers, needed to properly handle the fields CountryCode and CountryPrefix.
+An Access database file containing two tables: The Logistic Label table used to hold the data that will be printed.
+The ISO3166 table which contains country data identifiers, needed to properly handle the fields Country Code and Country Prefix.

 This file is saved in the Data folder under the Labeljoy install directory (i.e. C:\Program files\Labeljoy 5\Data).
 If the folder doesn’t exist, it will be created.

 - Logistic label.lpa.
-The Labeljoy file to be printed.
-This file is saved in the Labeljoy document folder (C:\Users\UserName\Documents\Labeljoy).
-This file is data connected to the LogisticLabel table of the mdb file.
+The Labeljoy file to print.
+This file is stored in the Labeljoy document folder (C:\Users\Username\Documents\Labeljoy).
+This file contains data associated with the Logistic Label table of the MDB file.

-Once the data has been validated, it is saved in the LogisticLabel table of the mdb file via the UpdateData function.
-As you can see in the code a Delete statement is always issued before the new data is stored as for this example we only need one line of data in the source table:
+Once the data has been validated, it is stored in the Logistic Label table of the MDB file via the Update Data function.
+As you can see in the code, a Delete statement is always issued before the new data is stored.
+For this example, we only need one data row in the source table:

-For example, suppose you link a Labeljoy file to a data source in C:\Program files\labeljoy 5\Data where C:\Program files\labeljoy 5 is the install directory.
+For example, suppose you link a Labeljoy file to a data source in C:\Program files\Labeljoy 5\Data where C:\Program files\labeljoy 5 is the install directory.
 You then move the Labeljoy file and the data file to a different PC.
-This time, since it’s a 64 bit Windows version, the install directory is C:\Program files (x86)\labeljoy 5.
+This time, since it is a 64 bit Windows version, the install directory is C:\Program files (x86)\labeljoy 5.
 You put your data file under C:\Program files (x86)\labeljoy 5\Data.
 You then open the Labeljoy file and launch data updating: Labeljoy recognize that the original data source was found under [INSTALLDIR]\Data and adapts the path according to the install directory of the current machine.